 CASTLE OF BROLIO

 Castello di Brolio has seen a lot of wear and tear over the years after being involved in many different battles and sieges across the centuries.
-Because of this, it has been rebuilt and fortified many times, so you can see numerous examples of architecture from across the ages in the castle’s design, including Romanesque and Neo-gothic additions.
+Because of this, it has been rebuilt and fortified many times, so you will see numerous examples of architecture from across the ages in the castle’s design, including Romanesque and Neo-gothic additions.

 There is also a fascinating legend attached to the tower that tells the story of a sister of the Guido family, who would imprison her lovers in the tower and was eventually locked in there herself by the local people who demanded justice for the men who had been taken.

 Castello di Sammezzano is one of the more unique castles that you will find when touring Tuscany, thanks to its eclectic mix of architectural styles that are owed to its varied history of owners.
 The person who had the most influence over the interior and exterior design of the castle was Italian politician Ferdinando Panciatichi Ximenes D’Aragona, who took ownership of the building and its estate in the middle of the 19th century.

 D’Aragona redesigned the castle in the popular ‘oriental’ style that was sweeping Europe at the time, with an eastern-influenced exterior and sumptuous rooms filled with bright colours, plants and unique furniture.
 There were once plans to open the building as a hotel, but it is currently closed to the public as the local community campaigns to open it again as an attraction.
 We still thought it worthy of our list however, thanks to its architectural style and vibrant history.

 Banfi Castle is one of the most famous castles in Italy, with grounds hosting vineyards, a winery, restaurants and a hotel that make it a very popular place to visit.
 It’s a picturesque spot that is frequently used as a wedding venue, with incredible views of the sprawling Tuscan hills and Orcia valley everywhere you look.